-A WAR IN THE MIDDLE OF THE PANDEMIC

-Russia's invasion of Ukraine poses significant risks to a global economy still reeling from the effects of the COVID 19 virus.
-The pandemic has left the worldwide economy with two critical points of vulnerability - high inflation and jittery financial markets.
-The invasion's aftershocks could worsen both.
+A WAR IN THE MIDDLE OF THE PANDEMIC Russia' s invasion of Ukraine poses significant r isks to a global economy still reeling from the effects of the COVID 19 virus.
+The pandemic has left the worldwide economy with two critical points of vulnerability - high inflation and j i t tery f inancial markets.
+The invasion' s aftershocks could worsen both.
 The twin problem of regulating prices and keeping economies thriving becomes more difficult for central bankers.

-Scenario 1: Oil and Gas Keep Flowing

-An optimistic scenario sees no disruption to grease and gas supplies, with prices stabilizing at their current levels.
-Export controls limit Russia's access to high-tech products, and personal sanctions target the country's elite.
-This list includes penalties on five banks and Russia's biggest lender Sberbank, with \$1 trillion in total asset valuation.

-Scenario 2: Disruption to Energy Supply
+Scenario 1: Oil and Gas Keep Flowing An optimistic scenario sees no disruption to grease and gas supplies, with prices stabilizing at their current levels.
+Export controls l imit Russia' s access to high- tech products, and personal sanctions target the country' s elite.
+This l ist includes penalties on f ive banks and Russia' s biggest lender Sberbank, with \$ 1 t r i l l ion in total asset valuation.
+Scenario 2: Disruption to Energy Supply In the United States, this scenario may bring headline inflation to 9 % in March and keep i t

-In the United States, this scenario may bring headline inflation to 9% in March and keep it close to 6% by the end of the year.
-It may look past the short-term price shock and concentrate on growth threats.
-At the same time, the Fed would be torn between additional financial turbulence and a weaker economy, owing in part to the European downturn.
-Some oil-tanker owners are avoiding taking over Russian crude until they need more clarity on sanctions.

-Scenario 3: Cutting Off the Gas

-Faced with maximum sanctions from the United States and Europe, such as being cut off from the SWIFT system of international payments, Russia may retaliate by cutting off gas flow to Europe.

-This is a farfetched outcome: EU officials failed to consider it last year when they simulated 19 situations to stress-test the bloc's energy security.
+This is a farfetched outcome: EU officials failed to consider i t last year when they simulated 19 situations to stress- test the bloc's energy security.
+Given the upheaval that such a historic energy shortage could undoubtedly cause, the f igure could be higher.
+Last, when EU officials simulated 19 scenarios to stress- test the bloc's energy security, they did not even examine that possibility.
+Nonetheless, the ECB predicted that a 10 % gas rationing shock would reduce GDP by 0.7 % in the eurozone. close to 6% by the end of the year.
+It may look past the short- term price shock and concentrate on growth threats.
+At the same t ime, the Fed would be torn between additional f inancial turbulence and a weaker economy, owing in part to the European downturn.
+Some oil- tanker owners are avoiding taking over Russian crude until they need more clarity on sanctions.
+Scenario 3: Cutting Off the Gas Faced with maximum sanctions from the United States and Europe, such as being cut off from the SWIFT system of international payments, Russia may retaliate by cutting off gas flow to Europe.
+Russia's invasion of Ukraine poses significant r isks to a global economy still reeling from the effects of the COVID 19 virus.
+The invasion' s aftershocks could worsen both.
+It may look price short-term shock past the and threats.
+This is a on growth concentrate farfetched outcome: EU officials failed to consider it last year when they simulated 19 situations to stress-test the bloc's energy security.

-Given the upheaval that such a historic energy shortage could undoubtedly cause, the figure could be higher.
-Last, when EU officials simulated 19 scenarios to stress-test the bloc's energy security, they did not even examine that possibility.
-Nonetheless, the ECB predicted that a 10% gas rationing shock would reduce GDP by 0.7 % in the eurozone.

-Russia's invasion of Ukraine poses significant risks to a global economy still reeling from the effects of the COVID 19 virus.
-The invasion's aftershocks could worsen both.
-It may look past the short-term price shock and concentrate on growth threats.
-This is a farfetched outcome: EU officials failed to consider it last year when they simulated 19 situations to stress-test the bloc's energy security.

 TEENA ANN RAJU 2127446

-HAVOC IN THE AIR AND ON WATER: SHIPPING FREIGHT CONCERNS

-The war between Russia and Ukraine wreaks havoc on shipping and air freight.
-Russian soldiers have cut off shipping lines, logistics companies have halted operations, and the rising air freight charges.
+HAVOC IN THE AIR AND ON WATER: SHIPPING FREIGHT CONCERNS The war between Russia and Ukraine wreaks havoc on shipping and air freight.
+Russian soldiers have cut off shipping 1 ines, logistics companies have halted operations, and the r ising air freight charges.
 The situation in Ukraine is highly volatile, making it difficult or impossible to authenticate the information from the region.
 Explosives have struck several ships, seafarers have been killed or maimed, and seafarers of all nationalities are stranded on port boats.

-The reasons for the increase in prices can be due to rising oil costs resulting from the Russia-Ukraine conflict will soon raise freight rates across all modes.
-By grounding Russian carriers and canceling flights, airspace bans decrease Asia-Europe carrier capacity.
-Many pages that continue to fly will have to avoid Russia; shippers will bear the increased gasoline expenses.
+The reasons for the increase in prices can be due to r ising oil costs resulting from the Russia- Ukraine conflict will soon raise freight rates across all modes.
+By grounding Russian carriers and canceling f l ights, airspace bans decrease Asia- Europe carrier capacity.
+Many pages that continue to f ly will have to avoid Russia; shippers will bear the increased gasoline expenses.
 Due to the additional weight of the added fuel, these aircraft will have less available cargo space.